cassieforte/cforte2_IS452_Final_Project/README.md

-# 452-Final-Project-Txt_Adv_Game
+# The Haunted House
-452: Foundations of Information Processing
-Final Assignment Programming Project: Text Adventure Game by Cassandra Forte

-In this game, you will navigate the rooms of a haunted house, trying to escape.
-You will need the key to succeed.

-To play, you will need a mouse and keyboard.
-Launch the program, and navigate by typing, "left", "right", or "straight".
+The Haunted House is a text adventure game written by Cassandra Forte as a final project for IS452: Foundations of Information Processing.
+In this game, players will navigate the many rooms of a Haunted House looking for a way out.
+Players will choose between three directions in each room they visit: left, right, and straight.
+The house does not make sense; you will get lost.

+## Getting Started and How to Play

+The player will need to run the code in a python environment, such as PyCharm.
+The story progresses through lines of text, which will inform the player which room they're in.
+Look for hints in the text to determine the best direction to pick, and try to remember where you have and have not been.
+The key to success can be in unlikely places.

+## Built With

+* [PyCharm](https://www.jetbrains.com/pycharm/) - The python environment used to write the code
+* [ReadMe Template] (https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) - Thank you, Billie Thompson

+## Authors

+* **Cassandra Forte**

+## Acknowledgments

+* PyCharm
+* GitHub and Billie Thompson